drmeyersii/SQL-code-presented/README.md

 data dictionary.

 > [!NOTE]
-> The data set contains fictitious information about Rockbuster’s film inventory, customers, and payments, among other things.
+> This data set contains fictitious information about Rockbuster’s film inventory, customers, and payments, among other things.

 ## Visualization